get-convex/templates/CONTRIBUTING.md

    main `templates` repo.
 The main repo will have a commit showing the previous commit the branch was at and the new one.
 This way we can keep track of changes to these templates.

-#### Manual workflow

-If you need to make other changes, including rerunning the commands used to make a particular commit, do:

-1. `cd template-foo`
-2. Run `npx rebase -i --root`
-3. Mark the commits you want to edit as `edit`.
-This is easier if you install GitLens extension in VS Code and configure Git to use VS Code as the editor via `git config --global core.editor "code --wait"`
-4. Save and close the file/interface.
-5. Make your changes, stage them, and run `git rebase --continue`.
-6. Repeat until the full rebase finishes.
-7. Run `git push -f` to push the changes to the `generate-*` repo
-8. Run `just commit "My message"` to commit the changes you just made to the main `templates` repo.

 ### Publish a new template version